Ibn Daqiq al-'Id: Chief Justice

 Keeping this posture in mind, he did not give in to pressure to show favouritism.
 In one occasion, he disregarded the testimony of the Sultanate's Secretary, Monkutmar, stating that he was an untrustworthy man in an inheritance lawsuit.
 In response, Montkumar despatched a number of emissaries to persuade Ibn Daqiq to believe his account.
 Ibn Daqiq eventually resigned at Monkutmar's urging, unfazed by the move.

 Additionally, he established a centre that would oversee the administration and care of orphans' belongings until they were adults.
 In Egypt, this was an unusual step and thus was considered a pioneer.
 He established a mechanism to monitor the welfare and general well-being of orphans.

 Following the death of Judge Ibn Bint al-'Aziz, Imam Ibn Daqiq was approached to assume the post of chief justice in 695 A. H. (1296 CE).
 Though he was initially hesitant, he finally relented to the request, exposing himself to influential individuals within Egypt.
 Under his leadership, he maintained the need for Islamic law to be applied scrupulously and fairly.

-In 695 A.H.
-(1296 CE), Imam Ibn Daqiq was asked to take over as chief justice after Judge Ibn Bint al-'Aziz died.
-He was reluctant at first, but in the end he complied with the request, putting himself in front of powerful people in Egypt.
-He upheld the necessity of applying Islamic law with precision and fairness while serving as leader.